tech-writing/sphinx-design-elements/docs/index.md

 ::::::

-Building upon sphinx-design
+Building upon sphinx{design}
 : [sphinx-design] is a Sphinx extension for designing beautiful, screen-size responsive web-components.
-It is inspired by the [Bootstrap], [Material Design], and [Material-UI] design frameworks, and is the foundation for all composite elements in this collection.
+It is inspired by the [Bootstrap], [Material Design], and [Material-UI] design frameworks, and uses [CSS Flexible Box Layout], commonly known as [Flexbox].
+It is the foundation for all composite elements in this collection.

-Works with reStructuredText (rST) and Markedly Structured Text (MyST) : Either write documentation using the venerable [reStructuredText], or use the new extended [Markdown]/[CommonMark] syntax [Markedly Structured Text].
+Works with both reStructuredText (rST) and Markedly Structured Text (MyST) : Either write documentation using the venerable [reStructuredText], or use the new extended [Markdown]/[CommonMark] syntax [Markedly Structured Text].
 Both are supported equally well.